Skip to menu Skip to content Skip to footer

 “One of my lecturers had worked for the Noosa Jazz Festival, and one of my first projects was to work on a full marketing plan for a live event.
 For me, having that real life experience was important."

-“In another course, we got to do a deep dive into Disney as a leader in the tourism and events management industry.
-Learning from real life examples and having guest lecturers come and talk to us demonstrated that there is a lot of potential for jobs in this industry and widened my idea of what I could get involved in.”
+“In another course, we got to do a deep dive into Disney as a leader in the industry.
+Learning from real life examples and having guest lecturers come and talk to us demonstrated that there is a lot of potential for event management jobs and widened my idea of what I could get involved in.”

 How did the program prepare you for a successful career in event management?

-While a lot of her colleagues don’t have a degree, Caitlin recommends the program to anyone wanting to get ahead in the industry.
-The skills and confidence from the master's program can make a real difference when looking for event management jobs.
+While a lot of her colleagues don’t have a degree, Caitlin recommends the master's program to anyone wanting to get ahead in the industry.
+The skills and confidence from the event management degree can make a real difference when looking for event management positions.

-“Having this master’s degree allowed me to fast-track my career a lot quicker than other colleagues, and I have a broader understanding of industry fundamentals and how to put events together," says Caitlin.
+“Having this master’s degree allowed me to fast-track my career a lot quicker than other colleagues, and I have a broader understanding of industry fundamentals and how to put events together," Caitlin says.

-"For example, rather than just an operational mindset, I now understand how to put together a full marketing plan and manage customer experiences.”
+"For example, rather than just an operational mindset, I now understand how to create a full marketing plan and manage customer experiences.”

 Prior to the pandemic, Caitlin enjoyed working to contracts, which gave her the flexibility to travel the world.